Capture Awe-Inspiring Scenery and Wildlife Images in the Silent Grandeur of Winter

 Day 2: Paradise Valley / Northern Yellowstone

-We depart early, following the Lewis & Clark Trail over Bozeman Pass to the banks of the Yellowstone River where we’ll spend the morning in Paradise Valley in search of rough-legged hawks, eagles, mule deer and pronghorn antelope.
+and following the Lewis & Clark Trail over Bozeman Pass to the banks of the Yellowstone River.
+Here we’ll spend the morning in Paradise Valley in search of rough-legged hawks, eagles, mule deer and pronghorn antelope.
 The ragged

 heights of the Absaroka Range provide a dramatic backdrop for great landscape photo opportunities.
 Continuing to Mammoth Hot Springs for lunch, we often see wintering bighorn sheep in Gardiner River Canyon.
 Toward evening